 You should detail to what extent your company is willing to cover for the liability and legal costs of a director or officer when they are carrying out their role.
 In general, the Deed of Indemnity will specify that the company will protect the director or officer “to the maximum extent as permitted by law”.
 However, the scope can be tailored for each company.

 It is important to note that some circumstances cannot be covered by the Deed of Indemnity.
 These are the categories that the law prohibits the company from paying for, such as:

 - Liability for fraudulent, dishonest or criminal behaviour;

 - Liability for certain compensation and penalty orders; and

 - Liability to the company.

 Directors’ and Officers’ Insurance work as another form of protection for the director or officer, and can provide additional protection for the above prohibited fields, amongst other situations.
-The Deed should cover the scope and terms of the insurance, and cover who is obliged to maintain the insurance.
+The Deed should always cover the scope or terms and conditions of the insurance, including any obligations to maintain the insurance.

 Directors have a right to access company documents to assist their case if they are taken to court, and Deeds of Indemnity can provide either a broader or narrower access to a range of documents, depending on the company’s needs.

 Execution is of vital importance.
 A deed or contract has no use if it’s not executed.
 The execution clause lives at the end of the document, giving effect to the terms listed above.
 Parties to the Deed need to sign the execution clause to make it legally binding.